jbarbaro/RCourse/chapter1.md

 We can also use `colnames` and `rownames` to access the names of columns and rows respectively.
 If both cases the functions work the same as the `names` function shown above.

-Note: For most datasets the row name will simply be the row number.
+Note: For most data sets the row name will simply be the row number.

 Renaming columns is an important skill to have in your data manipulation tool kit.
 Now its your turn to try out the `names()` function.